areaofeffect/hello-world/week1/README.md

 4. Pick any of the hello world examples from above and modify to say a different message.
 We will discuss the differences between the languages next class.

 5. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
 We will discuss next week in class.
-(Talk is around ~45 min)